docker/docs/api/index.md

 ### Organization accounts

-System administrators can also create an Organization account, with it’s own namespace of repositories.
-Organization accounts will have one or more teams which can be managed by anyone in the initial ‘owners’ team.
-Teams can either be created with a managed whitelist of users known to the system or with an LDAP group search filter which will be periodically synced.
+System administrators can also create an Organization account, with its own namespace of repositories.
+Organization accounts are comprised of one or more teams which can be managed by anyone in an initial ‘owners’ team which is created by default.
+Teams can be created  with either a managed whitelist of users known to the system or with an LDAP group search filter which is periodically synced automatically.

-Any member of an organization’s owners team can create new repositories under the organization’s namespace and even create and edit other teams.
+Any member of an organization’s owners team can create new repositories under the organization’s namespace and can also create and edit other teams.
 Each team can be given read-only or read-write access to all repositories in the organization’s namespace and/or be granted separate levels of access on a per-repository basis.
-Permissions are additive, so there is no way to override a team level permission to prevent access to a specific repository.
+However, permissions are additive, so you cannot override a team level permission to prevent access to a specific repository.

 Teams within an organization can also be granted read-only, read-write, or admin level access to all repositories in the organizations namespace.
-This allows a team to pull, push, and/or manage repositories for an organization but *not* manage the teams themselves.
+This allows a team to pull, push, and manage repositories for an organization, but *not* manage the teams themselves.

-Organization-owned repositories can only be given access to the teams within that organization, i.e., you cannot grant access to an organization-owned repository to an individual user account or to a team in another organization.
+Organization-owned repositories can only be given access to the teams within that organization, i.e., you cannot grant access to an organization-owned repository to an individual user account or team in another organization.
-If this level of control is needed on a repository then consider adding those individual users to a team within the owning organization or add users in the other organization’s team to a team within the owning organization.
+If this level of control is needed on a repository, you can add those individual users to a team within the owning organization or add users in the other organization’s team to a team within the owning organization.